wslutilities/wslu/README.md

 **wslpkg**
 This is WSL Package Installer, which is a minimal package manager for installing special packages.
 Also, it provide some simple commands to install apps from third-party repositories.
+> `wslpkg` will be temporarily absent from 1.4 release

 **wslfetch**
 This is a WSL Screenshoot Information Tool to print information in a elegant way.